NeusZimmer/ONNX-Stable-Diffusion-ModularUI/README.md

 ## Set up
 To make this works, 1st:
-Follow install steps from :**https://github.com/Amblyopius/Stable-Diffusion-ONNX-FP16/** and use it as your virtual environment for this code.
+Follow the (shown below) install steps for ONNX Stabble diffusion (obtained from) :**https://github.com/Amblyopius/Stable-Diffusion-ONNX-FP16/** and use it as your virtual environment for the UI.

 ```
 git clone https://github.com/Amblyopius/Stable-Diffusion-ONNX-FP16